Military comeback a distant dream for Afghan Taliban

 Today, many Afghans have grown accustomed to improved access for women to education and work, and an economy in which growth has averaged 9.1 percent.
 Foreign investment has climbed sharply from zero in Taliban days to a peak of $300 million in 2008.

-Social networks like Facebook and Twitter are catching on among young Afghans, providing a forum for users to criticize the government and the Taliban.
+Social networks like Facebook and Twitter are catching on among young Afghans, providing a forum for users to criticise the government and the Taliban.

 Kamran Bokhari, a South Asia expert at global intelligence firm STRATFOR, said the Taliban had become interested in a political solution over fighting because it needed both a withdrawal of foreign troops and international acceptance of a more moderate face to take part in eventual power sharing.